 Although good-quality office furniture may not be the cheapest, you should consider it a long-term investment.
 Things like ergonomic chairs or foot rests may not seem essential, but having them can contribute to the overall productivity of your staff.
 If costs are an issue, you could consider buying second-hand office furniture.

-Most offices need basic communications equipment like telephone lines and broadband.
-Will you need a switchboard?
+Most offices need basic communications equipment such as telephone lines and broadband internet, but what else will you need?
 Will you need a fax machine or a scanner?
 Are you going to equip your first office with desktop computers or with laptops?
 How much photocopying are you going to be doing?
 Depending on the volume, you may want to lease a copy machine instead of purchasing it.

 Two more things to consider are office supplies and security equipment, including CCTV systems and burglar alarms.